Canon G5 X vs Nikon D3300

 It is notable that the G5X offers wifi support, while the D3300 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The G5X is a recent model that features in the current product line-up of Canon.
-In contrast, the D3300 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D3300 was succeeded by the Nikon D3400.
+Both the G5X and the D3300 have been discontinued, but can regularly be found used on eBay.
+The D3300 was replaced by the Nikon D3400, while the G5X was followed by the Canon G5 X Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon G5 X and the Nikon D3300?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.